AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 # K6 - Execution Engine

 - K6 itself is written in Go
-- But you write test scripts in Javascript
+- Test scripts in Javascript
-- Sobek executes the Javascript: "A JavaScript engine written in Go. k6 binaries are embedded with Sobek, enabling test scripting in JavaScript."
+- Executed in Go: Sobek (an engine to execute JS in Go)
 - i.e. simulating 10 users testing your website === 10 instances of Sobek running your script at a time
 - You don't need to worry about the parallelism in code